MKLab-ITI/JGNN/tutorials/Data.md

 ## Managing identifiers
 The above snippets all reference node identifiers.
 To help you with managing these, JGNN provides an `IdConverter` class.
-You can convert hashable objects (e.g. Strings) to identifiers by calling `IdConverter.getOrCreateId(object)`.
+You can convert hashable objects (e.g., Strings) to identifiers by calling `IdConverter.getOrCreateId(object)`.
 The same functionality is also helpful for one-hot encoding of class labels.
 If you want to search only for previously registered identifiers, for example to catch logical errors, you can use `IdConverter.get(object)`.